Arthur-LDH/FlowerPower/README.md

 ## Migrations

 1. To create a migration, run : `php bin/console doctrine:migrations:diff --em:orders --namespace=DoctrineMigrationsOrders`, the -em:`name` is used to specified which entities through the entity manager you wish to migrate to the database.
-The --namespace=DoctrineMigrations`Orders` is used to specified wich repository you want to save your migration, for each database you have a specific file.
+The --namespace=DoctrineMigrations`Orders` is used to specified wich repository you want to save your migration, for each database you have a specific repository.
 The Entities Managers are defined in the the file config/packages/doctrine.yaml, about the namespace it's in the file config/packages/doctrine_migrations.yaml
 2. To execute your migration, run : `php bin/console doctrine:migrations:migrate --em:orders --namespace=DoctrineMigrationsOrders`